-With a divorce rate in Singapore of around 6.8%, it is not unreasonable to rationally think what might happen if the unthinkable happens.
+With 14.4% of resident marriages being dissolved before their 10th-year anniversary, it is not unreasonable to rationally think what might happen if the unthinkable happens.
 Perhaps due to human nature or superstition, we tend to avoid entertaining thoughts of the worse cases happening, but that’s also the reason why many divorces lead to financial ruin of one or both parties.

 By understanding the legal and moral obligations in a divorce, you would be able to avoid some needless financial hardship and allow both parties to move on to a new chapter in their lives.